oviche/oviche.github.io/_posts/2023-01-25-Cyber espionage on Tibetian citizens.md

 ---
 layout: post
-title: "Cyber espionage on Tibetian citizens"
+title: "Cyber Espionage on Tibetian Citizens"
 date: 2023-01-25
-tags: x86 malware
+tags: x86 Malware
 description: The post shows the details of a malware attack that was developed by a Chinese state-sponsored group to spy on Tibetian citizens.
 ---